rkaramc/tools-git-helper/README.md

                                                    #    and update the file pending-changes.md directly

 # Review and edit pending-changes.md
-gw-commit review     # Shows the pending changes and draft commit message for review
+gw-commit review     # Shows the pending changes and draft commit message for review, in a rich terminal UI

 # Commit changes
 gw-commit commit     # Commits the changes to the repository, with the commit message provided by the user